 - The equity in your home and most of your personal belongings will, in all likelihood, be protected in bankruptcy.

 - The exemptions (the bankruptcy law which protects your assets) are very complicated and you should consult an attorney to maximize the protection that you are afforded under Bankruptcy Law.

-California Bankruptcy Attorney Diane Anderson answered the question “What Can You Keep In Bankruptcy?”
 Contact us today to work with a lawyer who cares about your situation.
 Work with a team of experienced bankruptcy attorneys to learn more about your rights and responsibilities.

 At Law Offices of Diane Anderson, our bankruptcy attorney is highly devoted to assist you with the finest bankruptcy plan to fit your needs.
 Learn more about your options and alternatives.
 There are multiple types of bankruptcy that can help individuals be comforted of their debts.
-Contact our Attorneys for a Free Consultation.
+Contact our California bankruptcy attorney for a Free Consultation.
 Our California bankruptcy attorney will help you with filing bankruptcy and help you get a financial fresh start.